 Enter your name and mailing address.
 It can be any address you’d like, it doesn’t have to match what was entered above.
 It’s just the most convenient address for you to get back your approval.
 You can leave the “Firm or Company” line blank if needed (it’s not required).

-Mail your Certificate of Formation to the State
+How to Mail your Certificate of Formation to the Secretary of State

-Send your completed Certificate of Formation along with your filing fee to:
+Send your completed Certificate of Formation (all 3 pages) along with your filing fee to:

 Secretary of State